Nearly all sessions are now listed - find the schedule below!

 All Levels

-Schools offer a critical opportunity for kids to gain knowledge, skills, and dispositions needed to be active, engaged, and constructive members of the community and society.
-This would include skills in dialogue and collaborative problem-solving.
-Unfortunately, the focus of much of the discussion about "civics" focuses on the principles of American democracy and the processes of government, which by themselves do little to actually prepare kids for democracy.
+Schools offer a critical opportunity for kids to gain knowledge, skills, and dispositions needed to be active, engaged, and constructive members of society.
+Unfortunately, much of the discussion about "civics" focuses on the principles of American democracy and government processes, which by themselves do little to actually prepare kids for democracy.
+Learning to Create Together is a proposed process for school districts to engage communities in the design of a comprehensive and systemic civics education experience for students, at all levels (K-12).
+Participants in this session will explore this process and how to take this concept to their own communities.

 Matthew Shapiro - Organizer; Boisevolve